 From a supplement manufacturing perspective, a gummy is a delivery system first.
 The chewy base, the acid system, the flavor and color, the anti-sticking finish, and the packaging protections often account for a major share of the cost.
 If you compare gummies using only “price per bottle” or “price per gummy,” you can end up comparing apples to candy.

-The angle most people miss is simple: gummy pricing is often driven by candy engineering and distribution protection just as much as what’s listed on the Supplement Facts panel.
+What most people miss: gummy pricing is often driven by candy engineering and distribution protection just as much as what’s listed on the Supplement Facts panel.

 Why gummies don’t price like capsules